List of adoption dates of the Gregorian calendar by country

 This is a list of adoption dates of the Gregorian calendar by country.
 For explanation, see the article about the Gregorian calendar.

 Except where stated otherwise, the transition was a move by the civil authorities from the Julian to the Gregorian calendar.
 In religious sources it could be that the Julian calendar was used for a longer period of time, in particular by Protestant and Eastern Orthodox churches.
 The historic area does not necessarily match the present-day area or country.
-The column "Present country" only provides a logic search entry.
+The column "Present country" provides only a logic search entry.
 With a few exceptions, the former colonies of European powers are not shown separately.

-There are only four countries which have not adopted the Gregorian calendar for civil use: Ethiopia (Ethiopian calendar), Nepal (Vikram Samvat and Nepal Sambat), Iran (Solar Hijri calendar) and Afghanistan (Lunar Hijri Calendar).
+There are only four countries which have not adopted the Gregorian calendar for civil use: Ethiopia (Ethiopian calendar), Nepal (Vikram Samvat and Nepal Sambat), Iran (Solar Hijri calendar) and Afghanistan (Solar Hijri calendar).
 Thailand has adopted the Gregorian calendar for days and months, but uses its own era for years: the Buddhist era.
 Many countries also continue to use traditional calendars for religious and ceremonial purposes.